YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 Example:

 .. parsed-literal::
-   $ mupip downgrade mumps.dat
+   $ mupip downgrade yottadb.dat

-This command changes the file-header of mumps.dat to the format in the previous version.
+This command changes the file-header of yottadb.dat to the format in the previous version.

 +++++++++++++++++++++
 DUMPFHEAD